kiongxiangyi/bauteilpruefung-frontend/README.md

 Homepage
 ![image](https://github.com/kiongxiangyi/bauteilpruefung-frontend/assets/102138068/1c5a4b12-71ed-44d2-8025-6653c5dc061f)

 On every webpage of the app, there are a home button on the top right of the page.
 By clicking it, it goes to the homepage.
-On the homepage, there are two buttons "Bauteilprüfung" (inspectin of a component) and "Serialnummer anfordern" (create a serial number).
+On the homepage, there are two buttons "Bauteilprüfung" (inspection of a component) and "Serialnummer anfordern" (create a serial number).
 The first button "Bauteilprüfung" is used to inspect a component.
 By clicking it, users are directed to the first page.

 First page
 ![grafik](https://github.com/kiongxiangyi/bauteilpruefung-frontend/assets/102138068/ece2ebc1-a8c5-48b3-b257-90729ca1ed38)